 The pub is the center of the social universe in Ireland.
-It's much more than just a drinking place - it's where families mark births, deaths, birthdays and Christenings, and where sports fans come to cheer on their teams.
-Many an Irish couple first met one another in the pub.
+It's much more than just a drinking place - it's where families mark births, deaths, birthdays and christenings, and where sports fans congregate to cheer on their teams.
+Many an Irish couple first met in the pub.

 If you're out with Irish people in Ireland, you'll certainly be offered a drink as one person usually goes to the bar for everyone.
 This is called "getting your round in."
-But be warned: that offer is on the unspoken condition that you return the favor.
+But be warned: that offer rests on the unspoken condition that you'll return the favor.

-The problem is that no-one will remind you when it’s your turn.
-And if you forget to get your round in, people will start talking about what an asshole you are behind your back.
+The problem is that no one will remind you when it’s your turn.
+And if you forget to get your round in, people will start talking about what a stingy bastard you are behind your back.

-This story illustrates the point.
-A few years back a new guy, Seamus, started at my brother's company.
+This story illustrates the point: A few years back a new guy, Seamus, started at my brother's company.
 During his first week on the job, Seamus went out for drinks with his new colleagues.
-He thought they were all being very generous buying him drinks all round.
+He thought they were all being very generous buying him drinks all night.
 The following morning, word had gotten out that Seamus didn't buy his round.
-From there on in, his future prospects were dimmed.
+This did not bode well for his reputation.

 The moral of story?
-Probably the worst thing you can do in a pub in Ireland (aside from singing a few bars of “God Save the Queen”) is shirking from the responsibility of rounds.
+Probably the worst thing you can do in a pub in Ireland (aside from belting out a few bars of “God Save the Queen”) is shirk from the responsibility of rounds.

 Do this once, and it will take years to redeem yourself.
 When it comes to drinks – and indeed most things – the Irish have long memories.
-(Even if these memories are somewhat unreliable, dulled as they are by alcohol.)
+This could explain why Seamus is still floundering in middle management, poor man.

 Couples are TWO Units!

 An important point for couples to note: just because you are together, and you love one another very much, doesn’t mean you are a single entity when it comes to drinking.
 (Unless of course, you are sharing the same drink.)
 For the purposes of rounds you are two, distinct people.
-Meaning you both, not just the boyfriend, have to get a round in.
+Meaning you both have to get a round in.

 Tipping in pubs in Ireland is generally only necessary if you have table service.
 Even then, it’s not as much as in the U.S. Don’t feel bad about tipping less while in Ireland.
-Remember the person serving you is probably on a decent wage – the minimum wage in Ireland is over $11 per hour.
-Certainly, if you go to the bar yourself and order drinks – and the majority of bars in Ireland don’t have table service – there is no need to tip.
+Remember, the person serving you is probably on a decent wage.
+As a cardinal rule, if you go to the bar yourself and order drinks there is no need to tip.

-Especially in rural areas, where there are music sessions on, the pub is a place that all the family enjoy.
+Especially in rural areas, where there are music sessions on, the pub is a place for the entire family to enjoy.
 So don't bother complaining to the barman if you see kids running around the place.

-Some pubs have a late license allowing them to serve until 2.30 am, the same time as nightclubs must stop serving.
+Some pubs have a late license allowing them to serve until 2.30 am, the same time that Irish nightclubs must stop serving.

 In additon, pubs actually close completely on Good Friday and Christmas Day so be prepared for long lines at the liquor store on Holy Thursday and Christmas Eve.
 However, there are exceptions; if you're staying in a hotel or traveling on a train on Good Friday you can buy a drink.